smashedr/py-test-action/CONTRIBUTING.md

 This means the `test` will most likely fail on a third-party PR since the automatic GITHUB_TOKEN won't have write access to content.

 To see all available jobs run: `act -l`

+For advanced using with things like secrets, variables and context see: https://nektosact.com/usage/index.html

+You should also review the options from `act --help`

+Note, the `.env`, `.secrets` and `.vars` files are automatically sourced with no extra options.
+To source `event.json` you need to run act with `act -e event.json`